 When did our ideas of privacy develop?
-Was it with the emergence of an urban society where the sheer size of the population made anonymity possible in cities?
+Was it with the emergence of an urban society where the sheer size of the population made anonymity possible?
 Was it with the growth of affluence, affording people the opportunity to close the front door of their own home and in so doing enter a private and personal world?
 Was it with the decline of traditional heavy industry where generations of people from the same streets had gone to the same workplaces, to be replaced by disparate individuals going to disparate employers?
 Was it with the breakdown of traditional communities, the bonds that once held them together having loosened?

 Privacy has a long history, but in times past it was neither universal nor something that was assumed to be normative.

 Growing up in a very small village in the middle of Somerset in the West of England where there were forty-four children at the two teacher primary school meant growing up in a community where everyone knew everyone else.
 The school teacher would have told us that the population of our village was three hundred.
 When a community only numbers three hundred, it means that not only do you know everyone, to a greater or a lesser extent, you know everyone else’s business as well.
 You heard how much they had sold livestock for at the market; you heard how many gallons of milk they got from their cattle; you heard how much they had paid for the land they had bought.